Candra0x6/Melofy/README.md

 ---

-# HarmonyHub - Your Musical Universe

-HarmonyHub is a powerful music website built with Next.js, Tailwind CSS, TypeScript, Chakra UI, and the Spotify Developer API.
+Melofy is a powerful music website built with Next.js, Tailwind CSS, TypeScript, Chakra UI, and the Spotify Developer API.
 It provides a seamless and personalized music streaming experience for users, integrating Spotify's vast music catalog with innovative features.

 ## Features